VirtusLab/company-handbook/engineering-progression.md

 #### Junior engineer

 * Understands most of typical features of given programming language together with most common patterns and approaches.
+* Requires thorough code review and clear guidelines of what needs to be done next.
-* Is able to perform efficiently tightly scoped work, usually narrowed down to particular bug fix or introduction of new feature.
+* Scope of work: Is able to perform efficiently tightly scoped work, usually narrowed down to particular bug fix or introduction of new feature.
-* Requires thorough code review and clear guidelines of what needs to be done.
-* Experience: usually up to 2 years of professional experience within given domain.
+* Experience: Usually at least 2 years of professional experience within given domain.

 #### Regular engineer

+* Is proficient with language & tools of choice.
+Not only understands particular features but can also pick the right technique / tool for a given job.
+* Understands software process and domain of a given project.
+Is able to review work of other engineers and solve many technical problems without supervision.
+Actively seeks knowledge.
+* Scope of work: Mostly project related related work.
+Capable of designing new feature with cooperation of more senior engineers.
+Is able to design architecture on feature/component level assuming requirements are known.
+* Experience: Usually at least 2-5 years of professional experience within given domain.

 #### Mid-level engineer

+* Experience: usually at least 4-7 years of professional experience within given domain.

 #### Senior engineer

+* Experience: usually at least 7+ years of professional experience within given domain.

 #### Lead engineer

+* Experience: usually at least 10+ years of professional experience within given domain.